ComposableFi/composable/code/xcvm/semantic.md

 This allows us to construct a program that uses data only available on the executing side.
 Binding values are lazy filled in on target chain.

-Binding value `Self` injects account in interpreter into call.
+Binding value `Self` injects account in Executor into call.

 Besides accessing the `Self` register, `BindingValue` allows for lazy lookups of `AssetId` conversions, by using `BindingValue::AssetId(GlobalId)`, or lazily converting `Ratio` to absolute `Balance` type.